zacbaum/QBnB/README.md

 <h2>Application Demonstration</h2>

-Due the last week of classes.
+TBC during the last week of classes.

 - We will be required to demonstrate your application in the CASLAB (on CASLAB or your own machine).
 - Both team members will be present and participate in the demo.
 A demo schedule in the last week of classes will be established later in the term.